rust-lang-de/rustbook-de/src/ch13-01-closures.md

 error: aborting due to previous error

 For more information about this error, try `rustc --explain E0382`.
-error: could not compile `equal-to-x`.
+error: could not compile `equal-to-x`

 To learn more, run the command again with --verbose.